melix/gradle-presentation-template/README.md

 # Asciidoctor/Reveal.js presentation template

 This is a template project for Asciidoctor+Reveal.js presentations.
-To use it, just clone this repository and update the presentation as you wish.
+To use it, just fork this repository and update the presentation as you wish.

 ## Configuration